 Defining Field Groups

-Go to Admin > Infocapture > Your Project > Field Visibility > Manage Groups
+Go to Admin > Infocapture > Your Project > Field Visibility > Manage Groups.

-Now look for the fields you want to control in the Unassigned group.
-Tick those that you wish, select the Manager Comment Fields group from the list, click Move.
+Now look for the fields you want to include in the 'Manager Comment Fields' group.

 Creating a rule